laurashen/data-science-sequencing.github.io/assignments/assignment2.md

 6. Write a modified version of the previous function for sampling reads from a genome with error.
 Generate random length-10 reads with 5% error rate and a coverage of 30.
 Give the assembly using your code for part 3.
 What do you observe?
 You may want to rerun your code for 4-6 to make sure your observations are consistent.

+7. *Optional*.
+Plot how often assembly is successful as a function of error rate.

 ### Question III: Alignment of random strings